DarekParodia/FileToVideo/README.md

 - `-c, --use-color`: Enables color usage in the video generation process.
 - `-y, --no-confirm`: Skips the confirmation prompt before starting the conversion process.
 - `--ffmpeg-path`: Path to the FFmpeg executable.
 (Required unless FFmpeg is in PATH)
+- `--ytdl-path`: Path to the youtube-dl executable.
+(Required unless youtube-dl is in PATH and you're decoding from youtube)

 ## Examples